 Personnel who work on shift (24/48) have overtime built into their schedule.
 They shall be compensated for this scheduled overtime based on any hours exceeding 106 hours in a 14 day work cycle.
-Part time staff will be compensated for OT after exceeding 80 hours in a pay period. (practiced but not in policy 3/2024)

 Overtime (Extra-Pay)

 All extra duty in excess of regularly scheduled, depending on job classification shall be payable at a rate of time-and-one-half.